astronomer/docs/astro/develop-project.md

    :::

-3. In `Dockerfile` after the `FROM` line specifying your Runtime image, add the following configuration.
+3. After the `FROM` line specifying your Runtime image, add the following configuration.
 Make sure to replace `<url-to-packages>` with the URL leading to the directory with your Python packages:

     ```docker
     LABEL maintainer="Astronomer <humans@astronomer.io>"